How Long Do Subliminals Take to Work?

 The new pattern feels like default.
 You do not think about it.
 The behavior that used to require effort now happens automatically.
 This is what subconscious reprogramming actually looks like when it works: the old pattern fades until you almost forget it was ever the dominant one.

 Own voice vs. text-to-speech plays a role.
-Your brain processes your own voice as more self-relevant (the self-reference effect in cognitive psychology).
-People who record subliminals for confidence in their own voice often report faster identification with the affirmations.
+Your brain processes your own voice as more self-relevant (the self-reference effect, Rogers, Kuiper, and Kirker 1977).
+People who record subliminals for confidence in their own voice often report faster identification with the affirmations because the brain treats self-generated input as higher priority for integration.

 Results look different than expected